Colorectal Cancer Fast Facts

 Lifestyle Risk Factors

-Frequent Helpings Of Red Meat
+1. Frequent Consumption Of Red Meat

 Pork, beef, veal, and lamb contain heme iron, which increases the risk of colorectal cancer.

-Loads Of Processed Meat
+2. Huge Amounts Of Processed Meat

 People who eat the maximum amount of processed meat have a 17% higher risk of colorectal cancer than those eat it rarely.

-This is one of the reasons this cancer is so common in affluent and developed countries.10
+Processed meat is even more unsafe.
+If you live on processed meat, you are 17% more likely to get colorectal cancer than those who eat it rarely.9 This is one of the reasons this cancer is so common in affluent and developed countries.10

-Not Enough Veggies And Leafy Greens
+3. Insufficient Vegetables And Leafy Greens

 Nicotine Spreads The Cancer